Dr. Hootan Daneshmand

 Thread Lift Cost

 The best way to determine the cost of a thread lift treatment is to ask your specific clinic or plastic surgeon because costs certainly vary across the country.
 It’s safe to say that a thread lift is much cheaper than a traditional facelift, especially if the treatment area is small.
-For example, a thread lift treatment on breasts would probably be much more expensive than a thread lift treatment on one area of the face.
+For example, an Orange County breast lift using threads would probably be much more expensive than a thread lift treatment on one area of the face.
 In fact, a doctor included in a 2019 study stated that thread lifts cost approximately 40% of what surgical facelifts cost.

 On a site called RealSelf, many plastic surgeons and patients across the U.S. connect and discuss the specifics of various procedures.
 According to this site, the average cost of thread lifts is $2,025 as of 2022.